Remix-Design/RemixIcon/README.md

 > import CSS to your main.js

 #### CDN
-Copy the following code and add it to the <head> tag of your html document.
+Or copy the following code and add it to the &lt;head&gt; tag of your html document.
 ```
 <link href="https://remixicon.com/fonts/remixicon.css" rel="stylesheet">
 ```

 #### Use
-Add icon with class name, class name rule: remixixon-${name}-${style}
+Add icon with class name, class name rule: remixixon-{name}-{style}
 ```
 <i class="remixicon-admin-line"></i>
 <i class="remixicon-admin-fill"></i>